AADA

 Licensing/Regulatory Information – No licensing, legislative or certification requirements apply to this qualification at the time of publication.

-To achieve this qualification, AADA College requires students to complete of 375 hours vocational placement within an accredited health or aged care provider, with a compulsory minimum 80 hours for HLTAIN001 – Assist with nursing care in an acute care environment
+To achieve this qualification, AADA College requires students to complete vocational placement within an accredited health or aged care provider, with a compulsory minimum 80 hours for HLTAIN001 – Assist with nursing care in an acute care environment

 Course Name: Certificate III in Health Services Assistance HLT33115